A conjecture in Schanuel style for 1-motives: Equivalence between the semi-elliptic Conjecture and the Gro then dieck-Andr e period Conjecture applied to 1-motives with elliptic part

+\begin{proof} According to Proposition \ref{prop:IndipChoiceBase} we can work with the 1-motive $M^C$ instead of $M$.
+Denote by $K_{M^C}$ the field of definition of $M^C$.
+We have that

-\begin{proof} By definition \eqref{def:NoLieBracket}, any index $(i_l,j_l ) \in \mathrm{NoLieBracket}$ satisfies one of the following three conditions: $P_{i_l}$ and $Q_{j_l}$ are both torsion, $P_{i_l}$ or $Q_{j_l}$ is a torsion point, and $P_{i_l}$ and $Q_{j_l}$ are $k$-linearly dependent via an antisymmetric homomorphism.
-Without loss of generality (recall that all our results involving Serre function in \S 2 and \S 4 are dual),
+By definition any index $(i_l,j_l ) \in \mathrm{NoLieBracket}$ satisfies one of the following three conditions: $P_{i_l}$ and $Q_{j_l}$ are both torsion, $P_{i_l}$ or $Q_{j_l}$ is a torsion point, and $P_{i_l}$ and $Q_{j_l}$ are $k$-linearly dependent via an antisymmetric homomorphism.
+Since all our results involving Serre function in \S 2 and \S 4 are dual, without loss of generality

 - for $l=1, \dots,s'$ with $s' \leqslant s,$ we assume $q_{j_l}=\frac{\omega_{j_l}}{a_{j_l}},$ with $\omega_{j_l}$ a period and $a_{j_l}$ an integer, $a_{j_l} \geqslant 2,$ such that $\frac{\omega_{j_l}}{a_{j_l}} \notin \Omega$.
 We do not fix the point $p_{i_l}$ since we will treat the first two cases ($P_{i_l}$ and $Q_{j_l}$ are both torsion, $P_{i_l}$ or $Q_{j_l}$ is a torsion point) together;